vlp443/gonephishing/README.md

 ### Usage

 #### Reflected XSS
 This is all very new so treat it gently.
-It may not have long to go (chrome browser security blocks the examples given Firefox is ok IE/Edge probably okay not tested yet)
+It may not have long to go (chrome browser security blocks the examples given Firefox, IE/Edge work)

  Generate a minified version of an html file and optionally encode it then inject it into some javascript/html and urlencode the entire string.